 In the event of cyclones or flooding, students will be sent home after parents have been contacted.
-In emergency situations the local radio stations will broadcast messages with regard to school operation.
+In emergency situations an SMS will be sent with regard to school operation.

 Emergency Procedures & General Evacuation Drill

 The School has an evacuation procedure in place in the event of fire, bomb threat or natural disaster.
 The staff and students are aware of the procedures and regular practices are carried out.
 Evacuation maps and procedures are displayed in all areas of the school.